 N/A

 St. Kitts and Nevis earned an 89 out of 100 in Freedom House’s 2023 Freedom in the World report.
-In fact, no major concerns were reported that directly relate to the use of a CBDC.
+No major concerns were reported that directly relate to the use of a CBDC.
 Furthermore, it must also be said that the ability to abuse a CBDC directly is debatable because the CBDC used in St. Kitts and Nevis is provided by the Eastern Caribbean Central Bank—representing the Eastern Caribbean Currency Union.
 Even then, however, it’s important to recognize that the creation of a CBDC could open the door to risks to financial privacy and financial freedom.

 For additional information on concerns regarding violations of human rights and civil liberties, see the following reports by Amnesty International, Financial Tyranny Index, Freedom House, Human Rights Watch, Privacy International, and the U.S. Department of State.
 For additional information on concerns regarding the risks of CBDCs, see the following webpage and report by the Cato Institute: The Risks of CBDCs and Central Bank Digital Currency: Assessing the Risks and Dispelling the Myths.